THE BERLIN OFFICE OF RWI

 The RWI Office Berlin organizes the "RWI Berlin Network Seminar" since 2023, inviting researchers based in Berlin to the RWI Berlin Office for research talks.
 The seminar is open to RWI-externals with prior registration (please email Claudia.Schmiedchen@rwi-essen.de).

-The Berlin office is actively involved - through co-organization - in research networks such as the "Berlin Network for Labor Market Research" (BeNA), the "Research Seminar on Environment, Resource and Climate Economics" (RSERC), the "Development Economics Network Berlin" (DENeB) and the "Berlin Interdisciplinary Education Research Network" (BIEN).
+The Berlin office is actively involved - through co-organization - in research networks such as the "Berlin Network for Labor Market Research" (BeNA), the "Research Seminar on Environment, Resource and Climate Economics" (RSERC), the "Development Economics Network Berlin" (DENeB) and the "Berlin School of Economics Applied Micro Seminar" (BAMS).

 The Berlin office also organizes different conferences, workshops and policy dialogue formats.
 Below you will find an overview of past events.